DylanMeeus/ImageF-ck/README.md

 When creating an image for use with Imagefuck, you need to make sure you use a file format that does not deteriorate the image quality.
 For this I recommend either PNG or BMP.

+## Imagefuck - Brainfuck Interpreter

+The interpret is actually a normal Brainfuck interpreter.
+All the image-code gets translated to normal brainfuck code, which is then fed to the Brainfuck interpreter that this contains.
+The brainfuck interpreter can at the moment not be used as a stand-alone interpreter but I'll end up changing the source later so this can be done as well if so desired.
+Though there are numerous other brainfuck interpreters out there.
+Personally, I recommend `beef`.